-The love between movies and Kathak is as eternal as dance itself.
+The love between movies and Kathak is as eternal as the dance itself.
 From Murli Manohar Krishna Kanhaiya by Padmashree Natraj Gopi Krishna ji and Mohe Panghat Pe by Pandit Lachhu Maharaj ji to Ghar More Pardesiya and O Re Piya, there are several wonderful choreographies on melodious songs that are full of the nazakat of Kathak.
 But one name that gave us the most memorable dance sequences is Pandit Birju Maharaj.
 And on his birthday, we celebrate with songs you can dance to your heart’s content at the next sangeet ceremony you attend!

 Pandit Birju Maharaj: The Legacy